jamesray1/trinkler.software/_posts/2018-05-07-introduction.md

 _As blockchains they were unable to talk and benefit from each other._

-However as demand for these kinds of blockchains grew we saw another problem arise: _scalablity_.
+However even as demand for these isolated blockchains grew we saw another problem arise: _scalablity_.
 In the first generation of blockchains a user was able to _opt out_ of downloading a record of ownership of one blockchain.
 For example a Bitcoin user was not forced to download and validate the Dogecoin blockchain.
 This was not the case with Ethereum-like blockchains.
 For example on Ethereum a Cryptokitties fan has to forcibly download and validate everything that happens in the asset management world with Melon and vice versa.
 We're talking about a shared general purpose computer after all - any (write-) usage of this computer, no matter for what purpose, has to be carried out by the entire network as well.

-Cries for scalability grew louder.
+_Cries for scalability grew louder._

 ## To what's next - Web3